Viewpoints

 Here's What We're Watching in the Food Delivery Space

-When it comes to news about the COVID-19 pandemic crisis, it seems that there has been no shortage of news regarding the food industry.
-First, it was masses of people stockpiling and leaving consumers without access to fresh fruit and vegetables (and we won’t even talk about the toilet paper situation), which left grocery stores struggling to keep up with never-before-seen levels of consumer demand.
+Regarding news about the COVID-19 pandemic, there seems to have been no shortage of news regarding the food industry.
+First, masses of people stockpiled, leaving consumers without access to fresh fruit and vegetables (and we won’t even talk about the toilet paper situation), which left grocery stores struggling to keep up with never-before-seen levels of consumer demand.